A day at our

 Every child will be able and are encouraged to access the outside play areas during each of the sessions that they attend.
 We ask that children are clothed appropriately for the weather that day.

 At lunchtimes, children are encouraged to sit together and enjoy their own lunchboxes.
+They are always supervised by a qualified member of staff with pediatric first aid.

 The afternoon continues with a mixture of child initiated activities where staff support and scaffold the children’s learning and focused planned activities to support their next steps.